 In parallel, during the 1960-70s, a second dairy revolution (Vatin, 1996) was based on the development of intensive dairy farming, with the “creation of efficient stables, the increase in dairy cow milk yield, the intensification of the farm-factory through the introduction of refrigeration on farm premises and the payment for production according to milk quality” (Vatin, 1996).
 The economic context was favourable to dairy production, providing incentive for European farmers (and abroad – Harris and Kolver, 2001) to massively import Holstein bulls from the United States and Canada to improve the milk yield of their cows and thus augment their productivity.
-The holsteinisation process began in several European countries and in France under the influence of crosses carried out using North American Holstein strainshe dual-purpose FFPN became specialised in milk production and grew in size and in udder quality.
+The holsteinisation process began in several European countries and in France under the influence of crosses carried out using North American Holstein strains.
+The dual-purpose FFPN became specialised in milk production and grew in size and in udder quality.

 The first introductions of Holstein-Friesian cattle from North America occurred in 1965 and 1966 in the Isere department.
 In 1972, the FFPN breed was the leading French breed in terms of population with 6 million head of cattle, exceeding that of the Normande breed (5.7 million, at its peak).
 On the European scale, in the 1970s, eight national Friesian black-pied populations made up the large majority of the 23 million dairy cows in the EEC (Vissac, 2002:174) and were to constitute the “target for absorption by the American Holstein” (ibid.).
 In 1979, the breed became “French Friesian” (Française Frisonne (FF)) encompassing at that time all Hollander-type animals, Holsteins born in France and the Friesian-Holstein hybrids.